erpnet/ErpNet.FP/README.md

 * etc.

 # The JSON Protocol
-## Input
+## Requests
 The print server accepts documents for printing, using JSON based protocol.
 For example, this would print the specified receipt to any of the detected printers (usually the first one):

 POST /printers/any/receipt